mnilsson23/lucene-solr/solr/contrib/ltr/README.md

 <config>
   <!-- Query parser used to rerank top docs with a provided model -->
   <queryParser name="ltr" class="org.apache.solr.search.LTRQParserPlugin">
-     <int name="threadModule.totalThreads">10</int> <!-- Maximum threads to use for all queries -->
+     <int name="threadModule.totalPoolThreads">10</int> <!-- Maximum threads to use for all queries -->
-     <int name="threadModule.numThreads">5</int> <!-- Maximum threads to use for a single query-->
+     <int name="threadModule.numThreadsPerRequest">5</int> <!-- Maximum threads to use for a single query-->
   </queryParser>
 </config>

 ```

-The threadModule.totalThreads option limits the total number of threads to be used across all query instances at any given time. threadModule.numThreads limits the number of threads used to process a single query.
+The threadModule.totalPoolThreads option limits the total number of threads to be used across all query instances at any given time. threadModule.numThreadsPerRequest limits the number of threads used to process a single query.
 In the above example, 10 threads will be used to services all queries and a maximum of 5 threads to service a single query.
 If the solr instances is expected to receive no more than one query at a time, it is best to set both these numbers to the same value.
 If multiple queries need to serviced simultaneously, the numbers can be adjusted based on the expected response times.
-If the value of  threadModule.numThreads is higher, the reponse time for a single query will be improved upto a point.
-If multiple queries are services simultaneously, the threadModule.totalThreads imposes a contention between the queries if (threadModule.numThreads*total parallel queries > threadModule.totalThreads).
+If the value of  threadModule.numThreadsPerRequest is higher, the reponse time for a single query will be improved upto a point.
+If multiple queries are serviced simultaneously, the threadModule.totalPoolThreads imposes a contention between the queries if (threadModule.numThreadsPerRequest*total parallel queries > threadModule.totalPoolThreads).